brian14708/wh-briefings/statements-releases/2021-07/2021-07-30-statement-of-president-joe-biden-on-the-arrival-of-the-first-flight-of-operation-allies-refuge.md

 modified_time: 2021-07-29 22:47:00-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/07/30/statement-of-president-joe-biden-on-the-arrival-of-the-first-flight-of-operation-allies-refuge/
 published_time: 2021-07-30 05:00:00-04:00
-title: Statement of President Joe Biden on the Arrival of the First Flight of Operation Allies Refuge
+title: "Statement of President Joe\_Biden on the Arrival of the First Flight of Operation\
+  \ Allies\_Refuge"
 ---

 Today is an important milestone as we continue to fulfill our promise to